This is a re-blog from my main website – http://www.jackiem.com.au that I feel may be of interest to those who follow me here =>

 I like to think of this as a clash of cultures.
 A large segment of the Australian public feels strongly about the separation of work and family.
 They think I’m shortchanging Noah by bringing him along to work.
 They think I should be spending quality time with him at home, or paying a nanny $25 per hour to look after him offsite.
 Sometimes the issue of workplace safety is brought up as the reason, even though Noah is not kept within the confines of my stall where the cooking is done, but rather in a portable cot outside its perimeter.

-I received a phonecall yesterday – a heads-up, if you will, that a member of the public has been attempting to rally support to have Noah removed from OGM over the last month.
+I received a phonecall yesterday – a heads-up, if you will, that a member of the public has been petitioning to have Noah removed from OGM over the last month.
 They’ve not approached me about it – I don’t know who they are – but rather the stallholders (some of whom I consider friends) around me.

 Remember the FB photo of the little Filipino kid who was doing his homework by the light of the McDonald’s next to his mom’s hawker stall?
 I think the Australian public sees Noah that way, and feels he should be removed from such hardship.
 Contrary to some of the online outrage that Noah is being discriminated against because of his disability, I think this person thinks they’re looking out for him BECAUSE of it.
 I don’t really know I guess; like I said, they’ve never approached me about it.